The Ultimate Liverpool City Guide

 Our trip starts in the heart of the Georgian Quarter on Hope Street.
 With an impressive Cathedral dotted at each end, Hope Street plays host to some of the city’s most handsome architecture.
 Nestled among them in a Grade II listed building is The Royal Liverpool Philharmonic, The London Carriage Works and Hope Street Hotel - an independent and easily the most stylish hotel in town with a stunning basement spa.
 A minutes walk away and we arrive at The Quarter, a family owned restaurant on the corner of Faulker Street, known locally as the "Toxteth Riviera" because on sunny days their outside seating is the place-to-be to bask in the sunshine.

-As we head down Bold Street, the unofficial independent quarter, we hit foodie heaven with Maray and Mowgli being our favorites.
+As we head down Bold Street, the unofficial independent quarter, we hit foodie heaven with Maray and Mowgli being our favourites.
 Just out for a drink?
 Ropes & Twines has the best wine list this side of the Mersey.
 Can’t decide where to eat?
 Wander over to Duke Street Market, an upscale food hall with 8 independent restaurants under one roof including its newest addition, Barnacle.
 And no, its not just seafood!